Struggling Slovenia set to get new PM to rescue economy

 Jansa has denied any wrongdoing.

-The new government will have to reform the banking system, which is nursing 7 billion euros ($9 billion)of bad loans, increase labour flexibility, sell some state firms and possibly raise the value added tax to reduce the budget gap.
+The new government will have to reform the banking system, which is nursing 7 billion euros (5.9 billion pounds) of bad loans, increase labour flexibility, sell some state firms and possibly raise the value added tax to reduce the budget gap.

 "The new premier should put an end to the credit crunch and rising unemployment.
 We don't need new austerity but a balance between saving and investing," Igor Antauer of the national guild of craftsmen, the voice of the country's struggling small businesses, told the Delo daily at the weekend.